Time to vote!

 - We don’t know our candidates until they show up at our homes, asking for votes.
 This is the only time you get to meet your politicians.
 They shake your hands and smile and promise you everything

-This Sunday, some of us will finally get the chance to vote in the local elections after two decades.
+May 13, 2017-This Sunday, some of us will finally get the chance to vote in the local elections after two decades.
 What was our government thinking?
 Well, they did manage to run the local system without any elected representatives for twenty years but it also led to the so-called all party mechanism looting the funds.
 Our ward and village secretaries had no choice but to get along with the netas and distribute the funds for their pet projects while the people did not see much development in their region.

 Let’s hope things will be a little better once we have our own local representatives heading the village, wards and municipalities.
 But of course, there will be sharing the loot amongst the netas as usual but at least we can hold them accountable and the elected representatives will have to worry about at least fulfilling some of their promises instead of just embezzling the funds.

 Our incompetent government should have at least arranged a drinking water station for most of us who stood in line for hours to get our Voter ID.
 But of course, who really cares about the people?
 We are used to standing up in line for hours for everything.